-- Professor and Co-Chair of the Department of Chemistry and Physics
+- Professor and Co-Chair of the Chemistry and Physics Department

 This minor or specialization allows students to study a broad range of sub-fields.
 You'll learn how to approach the world's problems from many angles and find green solutions.